-Intended outcome Success criteria The improved achievement of our PP students and the narrowing of our internal gaps Our PP students achieve positive outcomes in line with non-PP students nationally The improved attendance of our PP students and the narrowing of our internal gaps The attendance of our PP students is better than that off all students nationally.
-The improved engagement of our PP students within lessons and during unstructured times PP students receive praise awards in proportion to, or greater than, their cohort size in the college.
-PP students receive behaviour sanctions in proportion to, or less than, their cohort size in the college.
-Student voice indicates students feel positive towards their development of character in the classroom.
-An increased range and uptake of enrichment activities by PP students across all aspects of college life, both academic and social The proportion of PP students engaging with enrichment is in line with, or greater than all students across the college.
+Intended outcome Success criteria The improved achievement of our PP students and the narrowing of gaps (national and internal, as appropriate) Our PP students achieve positive outcomes in line with non-PP students nationally The improved attendance of our PP students and the narrowing of gaps (national and internal, as appropriate) The attendance of our PP students is better than that off all students nationally.
+The improved engagement of our PP students, within lessons and during unstructured times PP students are further developing their character in the classroom, receiving praise in proportion to, or greater than, their cohort size in the college.
+Student voice indicates students feel positive towards their learning, both within the classroom and through wider opportunities.
+An increased uptake of enrichment activities by PP students, both academic and social, and of post-16 opportunities.
+The proportion of PP students engaging with enrichment and the proportion of students moving on to post-16 Education, Employment or Training is in line with, or greater than all students across the college/nationally.